Alphagan (Brimonidine Tartrate)

 Driving and Operating Machinery

-Wait for your vision to clear after using Alphagan eye drops before you drive or use machines.
-Do not drive or operate machinery if you feel tired or drowsy while using Alphagan.
+Wait until your vision is clear after using Alphagan before driving or operating machinery.
+Do not drive if you feel tired or drowsy.

 Storage